DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 This is as simple as it gets and it's not much more secure than using `zip`.

-It can be made more secure by using and **AES key** and that would prevent brute force attacks.

-#TODO: Write how to do this!

-## Usage - Normal
+## Asymmetric key use case

 ### Generating an asymmetric key pair

 **Up until now we have been dealing with `symmetric` encryption - meaning that both parties share a same key, which is used both for encryption and decryption.**

-**From this point forward, we are going to use `asymmetric` encryption, meaning that there are 2 keys involved - one for encryption (public key) and the other one for decryption (private key).**
+**From this point forward, we are going to deal with `asymmetric` encryption, meaning that there are 2 keys involved - one for encryption (public key) and the other one for decryption (private key).**

 Let's start by generating the **private/public** key pair.